-System integrators, administrators, and engineers spend a lot of effort maintaining the operating systems on the resources they are responsible for, and as a result tend to take a cautious approach on their systems.
-As a result, you may see hosts installed with a production, mission critical operating system that is “old” and may not have a lot of packages available for it.
-Or you may see software or libraries that are too old or incompatible with the software you need to run, or maybe just haven’t installed the software stack you need due to complexities with building, specific software knowledge, incompatibilities or conflicts with other installed programs.
+System integrators, administrators, and engineers spend a lot of effort maintaining their systems, and tend to take a cautious approach.
+As a result, it is common to see hosts installed with production, mission critical operating systems that are “old” and have few installed packages.
+Users may find software or libraries that are too old or incompatible with the software they must run, or the environment may just lack the software stack they need due to complexities with building, specific software knowledge, incompatibilities or conflicts with other installed programs.

 Singularity can give the user the freedom they need to install the applications, versions, and dependencies for their workflows without impacting the system in any way.
 Users can define their own working environment and literally copy that environment image (single file) to a shared resource, and run their workflow inside that image.

 Support On Existing Traditional HPC

-The goal of Singularity is to support existing and traditional HPC resources as easily as installing a single package onto the host operating system.
-Some configuration maybe required via a single configuration file, but the defaults are tuned to be generally applicable for shared environments.
+Singularity supports existing and traditional HPC resources as easily as installing a single package onto the host operating system.
+Custom configurations may be achieved via a single configuration file, and the defaults are tuned to be generally applicable for shared environments.

 Singularity can run on host Linux distributions from RHEL6 (RHEL5 for versions lower then 2.2) and similar vintages, and the contained images have been tested as far back as Linux 2.2 (approximately 14 years old).
 Singularity natively supports InfiniBand, Lustre, and works seamlessly with all resource managers (e.g. SLURM, Torque, SGE, etc.) because it works like running any other command on the system.
 It also has built-in support for MPI and for containers that need to leverage GPU resources.

 A High Level View of Singularity